-- A massive internal displacement of Israelis begins with a forced evacuation of residents of Southern Israel. - Israelis to have been forced to leave their homes would cover 64 villages and towns along the borders with Gaza and Lebanon, totaling approximately 250,000 Israelis.
+- A massive internal displacement of Israelis begins with a forced evacuation of residents of Southern Israel. - By November, the number of Israelis to have been forced to leave their homes would cover 64 villages and towns along the borders with Gaza and Lebanon, totaling approximately 250,000 Israelis.